quali-chat/quali-chat-android/docs/ui-tests.md

 # Automate user interface tests

-Element Android ensures that some fundamental flows are properly working by running automated user interface tests.
+quali.chat Android ensures that some fundamental flows are properly working by running automated user interface tests.
 Ui tests are using the android [Espresso](https://developer.android.com/training/testing/espresso) library.

 Tests can be run on a real device, or on a virtual device (such as the emulator in Android Studio).